Baháʼu'lláh: Sojourn in Constantinople

-Expulsion to Adrianople
+Expulsion to Edirne

 On 12 December 1863, Baháʼu'lláh arrived in Adrianople with his family and other companions.
 His presence there, which lasted four and a half years, became a significant period for the further unfoldment of his mission among Bábís, and for the general proclamation of his cause.
 Over the next two years, writings which flowed from Bahá’u’lláh were broadly shared with Bábís in Iran.
 Bahá’u’lláh dispatched several trusted followers to Iran, and most of the Bábís came to recognize him as the leader of their faith.

-Emboldened by lack of persecution against Bábís, Mirza Yahya "decided to emerge from his self-imposed seclusion" to again pursue leadership ambitions which his envy of Bahá’u’lláh had kept burning.
-Convinced that Bahá’u’lláh’s death was necessary for his own advancement, Yahya’s first effort towards that end involved personally poisoning Bahá’u’lláh when he invited him for tea.
+Emboldened by lack of persecution against Bábís, Mirza Yahya began to appear in public, which coincided with an aggressive stance towards Bahá’u’lláh's recent claim.
+Yahya personally poisoned Bahá’u’lláh when he invited him for tea.
 His doing so caused a severe month-long illness that left Bahá’u’lláh with a tremor in his hand for the rest of his life.
 Though Bahá’u’lláh advised those who knew not to speak of what had happened, awareness of the incident grew, giving rise to strong agitation among Bábís.
-However, it was Yahya’s subsequent attempt on Bahá’u’lláh’s life that brought about "an unprecedented commotion in the community".
-It involved Ustad Muhammad-‘Aliy-i-Salmani, a traditional barber who served as Bahá’u’lláh’s bath attendant.
+However, it was Yahya's subsequent attempt on Bahá’u’lláh's life that brought about "an unprecedented commotion in the community".
+It involved Ustad Muhammad-‘Aliy-i-Salmani, a traditional barber who served as Bahá’u’lláh's bath attendant.
 Salmani reported that Yahya suddenly began to show kindness to him, then one day insinuated it would be "a great service" to their religion if he assassinated Bahá’u’lláh while attending to him in the bath.
 Salmani was so outraged he said his immediate thought was to kill Yahya—he hesitated only because he knew doing that would displease Bahá’u’lláh.
-Agitated, he informed Bahá’u’lláh’s faithful brother Mirza Musa of the incident, who advised him to ignore it, saying Yahya had thought of this for years.
-Still upset, Salmani told ‘Abdu’l-Bahá, Bahá’u’lláh’s eldest son, about the matter, who told him not to speak of it to others.
+Agitated, he informed Bahá’u’lláh's faithful brother Mirza Musa of the incident, who advised him to ignore it, saying Yahya had thought of this for years.
+Still upset, Salmani told ‘Abdu’l-Bahá, Bahá’u’lláh's eldest son, about the matter, who told him not to speak of it to others.
 Salmani finally informed Bahá’u’lláh, who likewise said he should not mention it to anyone.
 Until this incident, because Yahya was a half-brother whom Bahá’u’lláh always treated with kindness and care, most in the Bábí community also showed Yahya respect, even if they did not accept his claims to a special religious status.
-However, when Salmani was unable to keep silent and openly related to others what Yahya had asked of him, Yahya’s actions and intentions—so contrary to the Báb’s teachings—incited great turmoil amidst the Bábís.
+However, when Salmani was unable to keep silent and openly related to others what Yahya had asked of him, Yahya's actions and intentions incited great turmoil amidst the Bábís.